eklem/browser-server-templates/README.md

 # browser-server-templates
 JavaScript service worker as a server for your webpage/web application, living in your browser.
-Example library on how it can be done and how to use the different moving parts.
+Example library on how it can be done and how to use the different moving parts at hand.

 **Advantages:**